OnurFurkanUnal/firma-demo/README.md

   Because api is restricting users.
 * If you want to execute foreing keys manually.
 Keys are in /sql/create_foreing_key.sql
 * run sequelize db:migrate
 * We are using cookies.
 Cookies are not under https.
 We have used cookies on http localhost.
-If you using windows or other OS go to  C:\Windows\System32\drivers\etc open hosts file and add 127.0.0.1 localhosta.com  127.0.0.1 sub.localhosta.com .
+If you using windows go to  C:\Windows\System32\drivers\etc open hosts file and add 127.0.0.1 localhosta.com  127.0.0.1 sub.localhosta.com .
   Because localhost share same root for app and api.
 It cause cookie problem. check http://digitalpbk.blogspot.com/2007/01/making-subdomains-on-localhost.html check firma-demo/win-localhost-setting/hosts.txt